 In Asia, Citi is (a lot) bigger than other US banks.
 In the first quarter of 2019, it generated $4,130m in revenues from the region (22% of its global total), while Goldman Sachs only mustered $1,103m (12%).

 If you’re looking for a job at the firm, the sheer size of Citi in Singapore (where its headcount tops those of all other foreign banks) and Hong Kong means you’ll want to do plenty of research into who might be interviewing you.
 To help get you started, we’ve compiled a list of some of the people you need to know at Citi in Hong Kong and Singapore, across different departments.

 Gupte has been at the helm of Citi in Singapore since 2016 when he took over from the retiring Michael Zink, and Rajesh Mehta (see below) assumed his former role as regional treasury and trade solutions head.
 Like many senior leaders at Citi in Asia, Gupte has had a long and global career with the firm.
 He’s been with Citi for 31 years and has also worked in New York, London and Hong Kong.

 Julia Raiskin, Asia Pacific head of investor sales and relationship management

-Steven Lo, Asia head of private banking
+Steven Lo, regional head, Asia Pacific, private bank

 Seung Yi, regional head of core and corporate compliance